 - Unless you know the difference, when your anime figure arrives you’ll assume it’s supposed to be of an average quality.

-Amazon and eBay are MASSIVE marketplaces.
-Selling literally thousands of products per second.
+eBay is a MASSIVE marketplaces.
+Selling literally thousands of

 Because they sell everything it’s “convenient” so I understand why you’d use it.